 deteriorated it became.
 There were good parts,

 then not so good ones.
 Driving took a lot of concentration, not because

 of traffic but because of the permafrost waves

 were packed down better than they were in most places in June but

-oncoming and passing vehicles still throw up rocks.
+oncoming and passing vehicles still occasionally throw up little rocks.
 So far on this trip